Environmental health practitioners use their scientific and technical ability to ensure people can live, work and play in safe, healthy environments

-EHPs are responsible for developing, implementing and enforcing health policies, using specialist technical skills and knowledge to maintain and safeguard standards relating to people's health and well-being.
-They may be generalists or may specialise in specific areas of the industry, such as:
+As an environmental health practitioner (EHP), you'll develop, implement and enforce health policies using specialist technical skills and knowledge to maintain and safeguard standards relating to people's health and wellbeing.

 - waste management.